Inference in partially identified models with many moment inequalities using Lasso: Introduction

-This paper builds on the inference method proposed in \citetalias{chernozhukov/chetverikov/kato:2014c}.
+This paper builds on the inference methods proposed in \citetalias{chernozhukov/chetverikov/kato:2014c}.
 Their goal is to test whether a collection of $p$ moment inequalities simultaneously holds or not.
-In order to implement their test they propose a test statistic based on the maximum of $p$ Studentized statistics and several methods to compute the critical values.
-Their critical values may include a first stage inequality selection procedure with the objective of detecting slack moment inequalities, thus increasing the statistical power.
-According to their simulation results, including a first stage can result in significant power gains.
+Their hypothesis test compares a test statistic given by the maximum of $p$ Studentized statistics, with suitable critical values that are based on three methods: self-normalization, multiplier bootstrap, and empirical bootstrap.
+In addition, each one of these can be implemented with an optional first-stage moment selection procedure with the objective of detecting slack moment inequalities, thus increasing the statistical power.
+If the first stage is used, it can be in turn based on the same three methods: self-normalization, multiplier bootstrap, and empirical bootstrap.
+So, for example, one possible critical value is one based on empirical bootstrap with a first-step moment selection procedure based on self normalization.
+According to their simulation results in \citetalias{chernozhukov/chetverikov/kato:2014c}, using a first-step moment selection procedure can produce significant power gains.

+We contribute to this literature by proposing new critical values for the hypothesis testing problem in \citetalias{chernozhukov/chetverikov/kato:2014c}.
+Our critical values are the result of combining the approximation methods in \citetalias{chernozhukov/chetverikov/kato:2014c} in the second step (i.e.\ self-normalization, multiplier bootstrap, or empirical bootstrap), with a novel first-step moment inequality selection procedure based on the Lasso.
+Besides the proposing a different first-step moment selection procedure, our inference method uses a second step that can ignore the first-step moment inequality selection, thus increasing statistical power.
+We refer to the resulting hypothesis test as a two-step Lasso-based inference methods.